Using Project EDDIE Materials

 Read More about Module Development

-EDDIE modules include a complete set of teaching materials that are complete and stand-alone, so that the instructor would not need to supplement with other resources.
+Project EDDIE has a variety of ready-to use materials.
+Teaching modules include a complete set of teaching materials that are complete and stand-alone, so that the instructor would not need to supplement with other resources.
 These could include introductory material (e.g. instructional slides), student handouts/guides, and instructor handouts/guides.

 Each EDDIE module includes an Instructor's manual that provides an overall module description, pedagogical connections, workflow of the module, and instructions for how to use the module.
 There may also be additional material such has an instructor's slideshow or any other materials that an instructor would need to implement the module.